symfony/symfony-docs/mailer.rst

 This command bypasses the :doc:`Messenger bus </messenger>`, if configured, to ease testing emails even when the Messenger consumer is not running.

-.. versionadded:: 6.2

-    The ``mailer:test`` command was introduced in Symfony 6.2.

 Disabling Delivery
 ~~~~~~~~~~~~~~~~~~